Kinds of types in Scala

 }

-This macros lets us currently access the literal types, which is so far accessible only via compiler internals.
+These macros let us currently access the literal types, which is so far accessible only via compiler internals.
 But with Scala 2.13 they will become available without costly hacks in the language.

 Summary